Cray-HPE/docs-csm/troubleshooting/cms_barebones_image_boot.md

 <a name="csm-boot-script-steps"></a>
 ## 1. Steps the Script Performs

 This script automates the following steps.
-If the script fails investigate the underlying service to insure it is operating correctly and examine the detailed log file to find information on the exact error and cause of failure.
+If the script fails investigate the underlying service to ensure it is operating correctly and examine the detailed log file to find information on the exact error and cause of failure.

-- Obtain the kubernetes API gateway access token
+- Obtain the Kubernetes API gateway access token
 - Find the existing barebones boot image using IMS
 - Create a BOS session template for the barebones boot image
 - Find an enabled compute node using HSM